-Is my practice Edexcel History Essay any good?Watch
+Is my practice Edexcel History Essay any good?Watch this thread

 AS Exam Question Section A

 Were Republican ideas the main reason for the fact that there was a Republican president and a Republican majority in Congress in the years 1921-31?
 (20 marks)

 “In the years 1921-31 the USA witnessed a period that saw three presidents elected to office - all Republicans who were all elected by massive landslides.
 To assess the exact reasons for the dramatic change of power from the Democrats to the Republicans, it is necessary to consider why people no longer wanted to vote for the Democrats, as they did pre-war.
 Republican ideas, such as: normality, isolationism and laissez-faire, could be considered the main reason for a Republican president and a Republican majority in Congress, as they promised to return to the way the USA was pre-war.
 However, citizens may have favoured the Republican party as they lost trust within the Democratic party, after their decision to enter the USA into the First World War, despite campaigning to keep them out of it and for involving them even more in international affairs after the war.